build-on-aws/building-apache-kafka-connectors/README.md

 Nothing is actually happening since the connector hasn't been deployed.
 Once you deploy the connector, it will start generating sample data from an artificial source and write this data off into three Kafka topics.

-To deploy the connector, use the following command:
+1. Deploy the connector.

 ```bash
 curl -X POST -H "Content-Type:application/json" -d @examples/my-first-kafka-connector.json http://localhost:8083/connectors
 ```

-After deploying the connector, you can check if it is producing data to Kafka topics by running the following commands:
+2. Check if the connector is producing data to Kafka topics.

 ```bash
 kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic source-1 --from-beginning